 The Hebbar family name is linked to the ancient Anglo-Saxon culture of Britain.
 Their name comes from the Old German name Hildeberht, which literally means battle-glorious.

 The surname Hebbar was first found in the West Riding of Yorkshire where Marton Hall in Marton was the ancient residence of the Heber family.

 Early History of the Hebbar family

-Another 231 words (16 lines of text) covering the years 118 and 1180 are included under the topic Early Hebbar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hebbar research.
+Another 110 words (8 lines of text) covering the years 118 and 1180 are included under the topic Early Hebbar History in all our PDF Extended History products and printed products wherever possible.

 Hebbar Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hebbar include Heber, Hayburgh and others.

 Early Notables of the Hebbar family (pre 1700)